nitin-vavdiya/kong-api-gateway-poc/README.md

 ## 🔧 Custom JWT Implementation

-This POC features a **custom JWT authentication implementation** that replaces Kong's built-in JWT plugin with a more flexible and intelligent solution.
+This POC features a **custom JWT authentication implementation** using Python plugins that provides a more flexible and maintainable solution than Kong's built-in JWT plugin.

 ### Key Features